-jgreendc asked: Regarding your reply to my post on the Enlightenment, when you mention "Founders," should I take it that you are referencing my invocation of Smith, Locke, and Paine?
+jgreendc said: Regarding your reply to my post on the Enlightenment, when you mention "Founders," should I take it that you are referencing my invocation of Smith, Locke, and Paine?
 Initially the comment threw me for quite a loop.
 I don't want to proceed with a false assumption. ---- Also, I am unsure how to respond to the first part of your discussion on property rights.
 My wanting to defend property would have nothing to do with others getting property.
 It is defense of the status quo that matters here.

 I have several concerns with your critique of my piece.